hofstadter-io/hof-docs/content/reference/hof-gen/adhoc-file-gen.md

 ---
-title: "hof / render"
+title: "Adhoc File Gen"
-linkTitle: "hof / render"
+linkTitle: "Adhoc File Gen"
 weight: 25
 ---

 {{<lead>}}
-`hof render` joins CUE with Go's text/template system and diff3.
+`hof gen` joins CUE with Go's text/template system and diff3.
-Create on-liners to generate any file from any data, edit and regenerate those files while keeping changes.
+This section focuses on the adhoc, one-liners you can write to generate any file from any data.
 {{</lead>}}

 <br>